-Your wildlife observations make a world of difference by helping us learn about and protect wildlife at Gosforth Nature Reserve.
+Your wildlife observations help us learn about and protect wildlife at the reserve.

-Sightings of all species help us track the fortunes of wildlife populations, monitor change and target conservation action.
+Sightings of all species help us monitor change and target conservation action to help wildlife.

-Each year, visitors make new and exciting discoveries at the reserve, you can share yours by visiting the page below.
+Each year, visitors make new and exciting discoveries at the reserve, you can share yours on iRecord below.

-Otters are a familiar sight on the lake, and you might catch sight of a Water Vole or Water Shrew crossing quietly one of the many vegetated channels.
+Otters are a familiar sight on the lake, and you might catch sight of a Water Vole or Water Shrew moving quietly through the reedbed.

 In quieter moments, mammals such as Roe Deer, Badger and Fox can be seen, while seven species of bat take to the wing by night.